luiswirth/bsc-thesis/src/introduction.typ

 ]

-Finite Element Exterior Calculus (FEEC) is this unified mathematical framework for scalar- and vector-valued FEM, making use of the far more general and elegant theory of differential geometry and the exterior calculus of differential forms instead of vector calculus to solve PDEs on curved Riemannian manifolds in arbitrary dimensions with any topology.
+Finite Element Exterior Calculus (FEEC) is this unified mathematical framework for scalar- and vector-valued FEM, making use of the far more general and elegant theory of differential geometry and the exterior calculus of differential forms instead of vector calculus to solve PDEs.
-FEEC provides structure-preserving discretizations that ensure stability, accuracy, and convergence, particularly for problems involving differential forms.
+FEEC provides structure-preserving discretizations that ensure stability, accuracy, and convergence.

-FEEC has mostly been used to analyze and construct standard vector-valued FEM that don't embrace differential geometry and exterior calculus in it's implementation.
+FEEC and has been applied with great success to analyze and construct conforming FE spaces for arbitrary rank differential forms in arbitrary dimensions on arbitrary topologies, thanks to the embrace of differential geometry.
-Meaning the implementations are constrained to at most 3 dimensions and no differential forms are used but instead only scalarfield and vectorfield (proxies).
-The manifolds are given global coordinates and therefore don't respect the intrinsic nature of differential geometry.
+This is in stark contrast to FEM software implementations, which are usually hard-coded to 3 dimensions and therefore rely on vector proxies instead of actual differential forms and exterior algebra data structures.
+Furthermore they make use of global coordinates of the manifolds for their computations, therefore relying on embeddings instead of the intrinisc nature of the manifold.

-This thesis takes a different approach.
+This thesis takes a different approach to implementation of FEM.
 We want to fully embrace differential geometry and in this way provide a implementation of FEEC that works in arbitrary dimensions for arbitrary Riemannian manifolds without any global coordinates but only an intrinsic Riemannian metric.
+For the topology we will use simplicial complexes.

-We will restrict ourselves to 1st order piecewise linear FEM and therefore also just piecewise-flat approximations of the underlying manifold (admissable geometric variational crime).
+We will restrict ourselves to 1st order piecewise linear FE and therefore also just piecewise-flat approximations of the underlying manifold (an admissable geometric variational crime).
-These approximations are in the forms of a simplicial complex.

-The prototypical PDE in FEEC is the elliptic Hodge-Laplace Source Problem.
+The prototypical 2nd order elliptic differential operator in FEEC is the Hodge-Laplace operator, a generalization of the ordinary Laplace-Beltrami operator.
-Which we will mainly focus on and will be guiding the implementation.

-A far more meaningful PDE system that has some really interesting applications in real-life are Maxwell's Equation describing Electromagnetism.
-FEEC is the perfect fit for Maxwell's equations, since the relativistic variant of them is also formulated in terms of differential geometry as is general relativity.
-This means that purely thanks to the generality of the library we are able to solve Maxwell's equations on the curved 4D spacetime manifold.

-Relevant mathematical theories to this thesis:
-- Algebraic Topology
-- Differential Geometry
-- Exterior Algebra and Calculus
-- Homology
-- Functional Analysis
+We will work to solve the eigenvalue problem and source problem corresponding to this operator, which will guide our implementation.
+For both these problems we rely on a mixed weak formulation of Hodge-Laplacian.

+For the treatment of arbitrary topologies, a big theme is simplicial homology of the mesh and the isomorphic de Rham cohomology of differential forms.

 == Rust in scientific computing